Is a Wrongful Death Settlement Taxable?

 Parts of Your Wrongful Death Settlement May Be Taxable

 The majority of a wrongful death settlement shouldn’t be taxed.
 According to the IRS, any damages coming from a personal injury shouldn’t be taxed.
 Someone else caused your injuries and your suffering, which means you shouldn’t have to pay for something they caused.

 But that doesn’t mean you’re guaranteed the full value of your Florida wrongful death settlement.
 For example, you may have pursued punitive damages.
 Punitive damages aren’t offered to compensate you for a specific loss.
 They’re instead there to punish the wrongdoer for the deadly actions they took.
 Because of this, your punitive damages can be taxed.

-The differences between your damages may not be clear to you, though, which is where a wrongful death lawyer in West Palm Beach can help.
+The differences between your damages may not be clear to you, though, which is where a wrongful death lawyer can help.
 If you’re seeking compensation for a death in the family and you’re concerned about the effects on your taxes, a lawyer can help you settle things fairly.

 Getting the Maximum Settlement for Your Damages

 Getting the most out of your wrongful death settlement can be difficult when taxes are involved.
 You may be worried about how you’ll pay for their final expenses and your continuing costs.
 If you could also face hefty taxes along with those losses, it can be even tougher to recover from the financial and emotional impacts of your family’s loss.